mariadb-corporation/maxscale-buildbot/README.md

 11. Create or update BuildBot master configuration: `buildbot upgrade-master master`
 12. Start the BuildBot master service: `buildbot start master`.

+### GitHub authentication

+You must create the OAuth application in GitHub using the [form](https://github.com/settings/applications/new)

+The URL of the application must be `BUILDBOT_URL/auth/login`.

+The received client identity and secret must be put into `github_client_config.py` file.

 ## Updating BuildBot master configuration

 1. Update the repository configuration.